 But just because Sagittarius desires knowledge doesn’t mean this sign is scholarly and serious.
 In fact, it’s often the opposite.
 Sagittarius understands that knowledge isn’t just information and ideas but experiences, too.
 Sagittarius is the sign of travel, particularly across long distances, and of daring to try things that others might deem reckless.
 After all, this is the sign traditionally symbolized by a centaur — half rational human, half lusty, untamed animal.
 Sagittarius season isn’t a time for observing, but for getting out there and doing.

-So while the sun is in Sagittarius, you might find yourself feeling particularly optimistic and adventurous, open to experiences and activities that are unfamiliar.
-You might be more eager than usual to travel somewhere far away, to see the world outside the confines of your everyday life, to explore the unknown with an open, curious heart.
-This is a season for buses and trains, for talking to strangers, and expanding your horizons however you can.
+So while the sun is in Sagittarius, you might find yourself feeling particularly adventurous, open to experiences and activities that are foreign.
+You might be more eager than usual to travel somewhere far away, to reach beyond the confines of your everyday life and explore the unknown with an open, curious heart.
+This is a season for hitting the road, talking to strangers, and expanding your horizons however you can.

-But if Sagittarius gives us the condition of restlessness, it also offers the strength to escape.
+But if Sagittarius gives us the condition of restlessness, it also offers the strength to break free.
 And in Sagittarius season, escape can be a simple and straightforward thing — it doesn’t require cunning or trickery or deceit, just a direct, courageous bluntness.
 All we need to do is feel our desire — for purpose, for knowledge, for a life of abundance — and let that desire move us.